syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 ### Predecessor offset

-In Gantt, the predecessor [`Offset`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gantt.TaskRelationship.html#Syncfusion_UI_Xaml_Gantt_TaskRelationship_Offset) can be defined with the day duration unit.
+The predecessor [`Offset`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.UWP Gantt Chart.TaskRelationship.html#Syncfusion_UI_Xaml_UWP Gantt Chart_TaskRelationship_Offset) can be defined with the day duration unit.

 The following code sample demonstrates how to define offset time to the predecessor.